Hadarin/scraper/INSTALL.md

 -v pgdata:/var/lib/postgresql/data `
 postgres:15

-## 2 Choose thr profile of the application
+## 2 Choose the profile of the application

 In the application.yml, choose active: dev if you need more logs, active: prod if you don't.